thunderbird89/esf/stories/story-david-v-goliath.md

 The formation reached the Ukrainian border at 20:56:51, having crossed the entire European continent in 4 minutes and 51 seconds.
 Ukrainian air defense operators at Lviv were ready for their arrival, having been tracking the approach through NATO intelligence sharing.

-Major Taras Shevchenko watched his screen as the three contacts decelerated from Mach 21 to a merely incredible Mach 15 as they entered Ukrainian airspace.
+Major Taras Shevchenko watched his screen as the three contacts began their terminal phase, decelerating from Mach 21 while maintaining formation integrity that defied physics.
+As they slowed, their thermal signatures became more distinct - revealing angular, predatory shapes that seemed designed by principles of aerodynamics unknown to terrestrial engineers.

 > "Flight path is direct for the eastern combat zone," he reported to his superior.
-"Whatever these craft are, they're heading straight for our target areas."
+"Whatever these craft are, they're not just heading for our target areas - they're adjusting course for precision approach vectors."

-Behind the *Auroras*, their plasma contrails began to fade as the ionized particles cooled and recombined with atmospheric gases.
-But across seven nations, millions of people had witnessed something that challenged their understanding of what was possible.
-Social media platforms struggled to handle the volume of posts, photos, and videos being uploaded.
-News organizations scrambled to provide explanations for the "atmospheric phenomenon" that had crossed an entire continent in just under five minutes.
+Behind the *Auroras*, their ionization trail began to dissipate as the excited particles settled back to ground state, but the electromagnetic signature would linger in the ionosphere for hours.
+Across seven nations, millions of people had witnessed something that would fundamentally challenge scientific understanding.
+Social media platforms crashed under the volume of uploads as everyone with a smartphone tried to capture the impossible.
+News organizations found themselves without adequate vocabulary - how do you describe technology that appears to violate the laws of physics?

 NATO military commanders watched the tracking data with a mixture of professional interest and existential unease.
 The same technology that had demonstrated surgical precision at Ilovaisk was now deploying in triple formation, heading directly for Russian-controlled territory in eastern Ukraine.